RidleyB/sen/content/_factions/reinhardt-family.md

 Their values of duty and honor were instilled in each generation, creating a legacy of unyielding loyalty to both their family and the protection of Sen. Over time, their influence grew as they forged powerful weapons and armor, becoming expert blacksmiths and architects who designed many of the fortifications and defensive structures across Sen.

 ### The Leonin Legacy
-At a pivotal point in the family's history, their bloodline was forever altered through a marriage between a Reinhardt scion and a Leonin warrior from a distant realm.
+At a pivotal point in the family's history, their bloodline was forever altered through a marriage between a Reinhardt scion and a Leonin warrior from a distant world.
 This union brought the strength and ferocity of the Leonin into the Reinhardt family, producing hybrid offspring who possessed the physical prowess of their Leonin ancestors and the tactical brilliance of their human forebears.

 The blending of these two lineages made the Reinhardts even more formidable.
 Their hybrid descendants, marked by leonine features, heightened senses, and unparalleled combat skills, became revered as elite warriors within Sen. This hybridization strengthened their influence over Sen's militia forces and allowed them to expand their role in enforcing the city's laws.